anuws505/admintools-web/README.md

 ## Build

+Run command.

-Run `ng build` to build the project.
+- `ng build --configuration=development` to build the `local development` project.
 The build artifacts will be stored in the `dist/` directory.
+- `ng build --configuration=sit` to build the `system integration test` project.
+The build artifacts will be stored in the `dist/` directory.
+- `ng build` to build the `production` project.
+The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+No unit test options.

 ## Running end-to-end tests